tw-kang/circleci-k8s-ansible/README.md

 # CircleCI Kubernetes Self-Hosted Runner Automation

-Deploy a production-ready Kubernetes cluster with optional CircleCI self-hosted container runners using Kubespray as the underlying infrastructure management tool.
+Deploy a production-ready Kubernetes cluster with automatic monitoring stack and optional CircleCI self-hosted container runners using Kubespray as the underlying infrastructure management tool.

-This project provides automated deployment and management of Kubernetes clusters with optional CircleCI integration for CI/CD workflows.
+This project provides automated deployment and management of Kubernetes clusters with integrated monitoring and optional CircleCI integration for CI/CD workflows.

 ## Quick Start